axel-springer-kugawana/gtt_certibot/README.md

 ## Import module

-Because you may have hundreds or thousands of users and personal voucher codes, we thought it might be helpful to enable developers to easily import csv files into the dynamoDB database that's behind all the magic of Yabot.
+Because you may have hundreds or thousands of users and personal voucher codes, we thought it might be helpful to enable developers to easily import csv files into the dynamoDB database that's behind all the magic of Certibot.
 Simply upload your csv files into 'csv/to_transform/' and run python `python import_csv.py` in your favorite IDE.

 You've got emails for your users and have no idea how to get their Slack UDID ?
 We've thought about it too and created a batch that transforms emails into UDIDs.